 During the nineteenth century the importance of the agricultural market declined and other industries replaced it.
 Brickmaking around Cowley was especially important.
 Other industries also increased and led to building development around the town.
 The coaching trade declined rapidly after the opening of the Great Western Railway station at West Drayton in 1838.
 Uxbridge was not connected to the main line until 1854, and then only by a branch line.
 During this century Uxbridge itself was slow to change; it remained a sleepy market town.

-The present century has seen rapid change.
+The century saw rapid change.
 The Metropolitan Railway reached Uxbridge in 1904 as did the trams.
 High Street Station, a branch to the Great Central Railway opened in 1907 but closed to passenger transport in 1939.
+In 1918 the Royal Flying Corps (soon to be the Royal Air Force) moved into Hillingdon House.
+Initially the gunnery school, it soon became the main recruitment base.
+From here the Battle of Britain was directed in 1940.
+In 1948 the camp was used to house many of the athletes for the London Olympic Games.
+In 1908 the Olympic marathon race came through Uxbridge as did the torch in 1948.
 Many houses, schools, cinemas and churches were built, particularly between 1920 and 1939.
 In the early 1960's plans were made to modernise the old town centre.
-Parts of this were competed in 1973 with the opening of the shopping centre.
-This was refurbished in 1985 as the Pavilions Shopping Centre.
-The redevelopment plans are still in progress.
+Parts of this were completed in 1973 with the opening of the shopping centre.
+This was refurbished in 1985 as the Pavilions Shopping Centre (since renamed the Mall).
+In 1955 the Uxbridge Urban District Council was granted Borough status; the charter was presented by the Duchess of Kent.
 In 1965 the Borough of Uxbridge joined with three neighbouring councils (Ruislip-Northwood, Hayes and Harlington and Yiewsley and West Drayton Urban Districts) to form the London Borough of Hillingdon.
+The first students arrived at Brunel University in 1965.
+Formed by an amalgamation of several colleges it was built on the site of Lowe and Shawyer's nursery in Kingston Lane.
 The Civic Centre opened in 1979.

 - COTTON, C Uxbridge Past.
 1995